jazzyarchitects/fasttext-node/README.md

 This node module requires **git** and **curl** to be installed on your system.
 Installation will fail without these.

+## Documentation

+You can find the complete documentation of this module at <a href="https://jazzyarchitects.github.io/FastText/docs/FastText.html">https://jazzyarchitects.github.io/FastText/docs/FastText.html</a>

 ## Example

 To use this module in your code, you can import this directly: